Nanobass/CosmicMachines/readme.md

 Batteries and everything known from popular Minecraft Mods,
 # Warning
-This mod is a highly unstable beta running on an unreleased version of FluxAPI 6.0 (available on my GitHub), FluxAPI 6.0 is not stable / tested yet and can corrupt / break worlds
+This mod is a highly unstable beta running on an unreleased version of FluxAPI 6.0 (will be available on release), FluxAPI 6.0 is not stable / tested yet and can corrupt / break worlds
 # Planned Features
 - Experimental Crafting System: similar to Satisfactory, but with OreDict and so on
 - Furnace, Grinder, Washer, Assembler as some Basic Machines to get going